filterpaper/qmk_userspace/readme.md

 # Corne (CRKBD) OLED display

 Corne keyboard can be build with few OLED display options.
 The `-e OLED=` option can select pet animation on primary OLED with status icons on secondary.
-Animation are key stroke driven by `oled_tap_timer`.
-To use WPM, add `-e WPM_ENABLE=yes`.
 ## Bongocat or Luna and Felix
 Bongocat animation will be build as the default pet.
 Use the following option to select Luna or Felix:
 ```